 First off, chamomile is an excellent children’s herb.
 Not only does it smell and taste great, but it doesn’t have a toxic upper limit for children.
 The only thing that you’ll want to be careful about if you decide to try a chamomile tea bath is whether your child is sensitive or allergic to it.

-In order to test your child’s sensitivity to this herb you have a couple options.
+In order to test your child’s sensitivity to this herb, you have a couple of options.
 One, you can rub some chamomile on the underside of your child’s wrist or on their stomach and watch for any redness or swelling.
 Or, you can make a strong chamomile tea and have your child take a couple of sips.
 If they’re allergic to it you’ll see typical reactions like a rash, stuffy nose or runny nose, itching, sneezing, swelling, etc. I have an entire post detailing how to test herbs for allergies right here.

-Chamomile is a natural relaxant that not only soothes away stress and irritability and can help your child have a good nights rest, but it’s also a natural anti-inflammatory too and that in itself will sooth your child’s skin… especially if they have itchy skin rashes or dry skin.
+Chamomile is a natural relaxant that not only soothes away stress and irritability and can help your child have a good night’s rest, but it’s also a natural anti-inflammatory too.
+That in itself will soothe your child’s skin, especially if they have itchy skin rashes or dry skin.

 How To Make A Chamomile Tea Bath

 Step 1 – First things first.
-You’re making a tea so you’ll need to boil some water.
-You can boil 1-2 quarts of water on your stove in a saucepan like I did, or you can take a quicker road and boil your water in a tea kettle.
+You’re making tea, so you’ll need to boil some water.
+You can boil 1-2 quarts of water on your stove in a saucepan as I did, or you can take a quicker road and boil your water in a tea kettle.
 Once your water comes to a boil, turn your eye off and remove your pan.